 When growing cactus in zone 7, choose your site well and ensure the soil is well draining.
 Most cactus require some grit in the soil, so add some coarse sand or other gritty material to a depth of at least 8 inches (20 cm.) before installing the plant.
 The ideal mix is ½ grit to soil.

-Full sun is preferred for most cacti but some can tolerate partial sun locations.
+Full sun is preferred for most cacti, but some can tolerate partial sun locations.
 Take care not to plant in a depression where moisture can collect.
-Many cactus do very well in containers too.
-Because the root zones can be exposed in cold, windy conditions, wrap the container in winter and use a protective mulch over the top of the soil.
+Many cacti do very well in containers too.
+Since the root zones can be exposed in cold, windy conditions, wrap the container in winter and use a protective mulch over the top of the soil.

 Types of Cactus Plants for Zone 7

-Some of the most hardy cactus plants are in the genus Echinocereus.
-Other cold tolerant genus are Opuntia, Escorbaria, and Pediocactus.
+Some of the hardiest cactus plants are in the genus Echinocereus.
+Another cold tolerant genus is Opuntia, Escorbaria, and Pediocactus.
 Each is suitable as a zone 7 cactus species.

 - Echinocereus are commonly called hedgehog cactus and have chubby, appealing rounded bodies covered with spines and forming clumps.

 - The most common Opuntia is prickly pear, but several other forms are also cold tolerant such as rat tail Cholla.

 - The Pediocactus are a small group of plants that are sub-alpine.
 They can bloom in spring but have also been seen in full flower when snow is on the ground.

 - Escobaria are small clumping forms with names like pincushion cactus and spiny star.
 These would perform well in containers or at the edges of borders where their bright flowers can lighten the area.

 - If you want maximum punch in the garden, the compass barrel cactus in the Ferocactus genus, can grow 2 to 7 feet (61 cm. to 2 m.) with a 2 foot (61 cm.) diameter.